“To me, old age is always ten years older than I am” John Burroughs

 - Ask them to write two sentences using the future perfect and two sentences using the future continuous, based on the picture they have chosen.

 - Get students in threes now and ask them to explain their choice to their partners and use the 4 sentences they have written.

 - For example and based on my picture

 - I will have tried parachuting when I am 70

 - I will have probably written a recipe book.

 - I will probably be living in Bhutan

 - I will be living life to the fullest

 Students now work in small groups and answer the following questions about the future.
-Remind them that they need to elaborate on their answers giving reasons and using different expressions to give opinion.
-All the questions contain either a future perfect or a future continous form; encourage students to use these tenses in their answers.
+Remind them that they need to elaborate on their answers, giving reasons and using different expressions to give opinions.
+All the questions contain either a future perfect or a future continuous form; encourage students to use these tenses in their answers.